The Prefab Museum

 The Prefab Museum occupied a temporary home on the largest surviving prefab estate in the UK, the Excalibur Estate in Catford, from March to October 2014.
 During this time, over 4000 people visited the museum and it was featured in Open House London weekend.
 Visitors left memories in our visitors’ books and put flags in maps of the UK to show where prefabs were – and still are.
 We created an online map of prefab locations in the UK (and Europe) and started an online archive.
 We receive enquiries, stories, memories and photographs every week to add to our archive.

 The Prefab Museum tells a story that resounds today, of housing shortages – and innovative solutions that were embraced by their tenants – and paints a picture of social, domestic, and working class life from 1946 to the present day through stories, photographs, oral histories, artists’ interpretations, memorabilia and artefacts.

-Elisabeth Blanchet moved to the south of France and is no longer involved with the Prefab Museum.
+Elisabeth Blanchet moved to the south of France in 2016 and is no longer involved with the Prefab Museum.